-Our unaudited condensed statement of operations include a presentation of income (loss) per ordinary shares subject to redemption in a manner similar to the two-class method of income per share.
-Net income per ordinary share, basic and diluted for Public Shares for three months ended March 31, 2021 is calculated by dividing the investment income earned on the Trust Account of approximately \$4,000 by the weighted average number of Public Shares outstanding.
-Net loss per ordinary share, basic and diluted for Founder Shares for the three months ended March 31, 2021 is calculated by dividing the net loss of approximately \$108,000, less income attributable to Public Shares of approximately \$4,000, by the weighted average number of Founder Shares outstanding.
+Our unaudited condensed statements of operations include a presentation of income (loss) per ordinary share in a manner similar to the two-class method of income (loss) per share.
+Net income per Public Share, basic and diluted, is calculated by dividing the investment income earned on the Trust Account by the weighted average number of Public Shares outstanding for the periods.
+Net loss per Founder Share, basic and diluted, is calculated by dividing the net loss, less income attributable to Public Shares, by the weighted average number of Founder Shares outstanding for the periods.